convox/docs/docs/reference/rack-parameters/Internal.md

 # Internal

-Internal load balancer for the Rack.
-When enabled, creates an additional internal-facing ALB for private service routing.
+Internal load balancer for the Rack, enabling private service routing within the VPC.
 See [Internal Services](/networking/internal-services) for more information.

 | Default value  | `No`        |
 | Allowed values | `Yes`, `No` |